gwankyun/CMake/Help/manual/cmake-file-api.7.rst

 ------------------------------

-Stateful query files allow clients to request a list of versions of each of the `Object Kinds`_ and get only the most recent version recognized by the CMake that runs.
+Stateful query files allow clients to request a list of versions of each of the `对象类型`_ and get only the most recent version recognized by the CMake that runs.

 Clients may create owned stateful queries by creating ``query.json``